umakoz/hubot-line/README.md

     * STKPKGID - Package ID of the sticker
     * STKVER - Optional.
 Version number of the sticker.
 If omitted, the latest version number is applied

+## Example

+Please refer to [an example](https://github.com/umakoz/hubot-line-example) hubot project on Heroku.

 ## Contribute

 Just send pull request if needed or fill an issue !